 We are conducting a feasibility study looking to develop a greenway network across the county.
 We aim for them to extend across Norfolk and link into the Norfolk Trails network of promoted walking and cycling routes.

-Greenways offer a safe for people and animals to travel.
+Greenways offer a safe route for people and animals to travel.
 Our study is focusing on the particular benefits of health, wellbeing, economy, increased biodiversity, alleviation of congestion and air quality improvements.

 Officers started working on the project in April 2018, focusing on three disused railways:

 The proposed areas will link in with the public transport network and the existing long-distance walking and cycling network in Norfolk - Norfolk Trails.
 The routes worked on on this project will be very close to Paston Way, Marriott's Way, Bure Valley Path, Nar Valley Way, Peddars Way, Fen Rivers Way and the Norfolk Coast Path.

 We aim to make our Greenways as accessible as possible for all user groups, for example horse riders, however access for different groups may depend on each specific landowner.